Are you looking for more transient business for your hotel?

-It comes in the form of a 10 minute time investment in AdWords.
+It comes in the form of a 10-minute time investment in Google Ads.

-Most people these days (yourself probably included) are constantly using their phones.
-Walk outside during lunch time and you will be hard pressed to find someone who isn’t staring into their mobile devices.
-This isn’t limited to kids or millennials and this isn't just limited to lunch time.
+Most people these days (yourself probably included) are regularly using their phones.
+Walk outside during lunchtime, and you will be hard-pressed to find someone who isn't staring into their mobile devices.
+This isn't limited to kids or millennials, and this isn't just limited to lunchtime.
 Anytime you go outside, you can see that people are immersed in their phones.

 This is why you need to make sure that your hotel is showing up in searches during these critical moments.
 When your customers are looking for a place like yours, you need to make sure that you are there.

-This is where geo targeting (more specifically radius targeting) in AdWords comes into play.
+This is where geo-targeting (more specifically radius targeting) in Google Ads comes into play.

 If you are looking for a clear and actionable plan of action that you can implement for your hotel, then you are in the right place.
 I've even included a bunch of photos to follow along.

 Read on to see how you can implement this for your hotel.

 Take this recent research by Think With Google, an initiative by Google to share everything from high-level insights to deck-ready stats to useful tools:

 If you are interested, you can find more stats here.